 - Library membership is free to residents who reside in Baldwin County. - Library membership is free to people working in Baldwin County.
-Proof of employment must be shown. - The minimum age to obtain a Library card is 3 years. - Adult cards are issued to persons 18 years of age and older.
-Teen cards are issued to persons 13 years old to 17 years old.
-Juvenile cards are issued from 3 years old to 12 years old.
-Teens and Juveniles must have a responsible party attached to their card.
-This would be a parent or legal guardian of said Teens and Juveniles.
-This requires the responsible party to have their own library account. - A charge of \$2.50 will be assessed for the replacement of lost or damaged cards.
+Proof of employment must be shown. - The minimum age to obtain a Library card is 3 years.
+The borrower types are as follows: - 1.
+Adult cards are issued to persons 18 years of age and older. - 2.
+Minors-All Access: May borrow from all collections. - 3.
+Minors-Teen Access: May only borrow Teens, Juvenile and Preschool Collections. - 4.
+Minors-Juvenile Access: May only borrow from Juvenile and Preschool Collections. - Cards are issued to minors for persons 3 years old to 17 years old.
+Minors must have a responsible party attached to their card.
+This would be a parent or legal guardian of said minors.
+This requires the responsible party to have their own library account. - In accordance with Alabama Public Library Service Administrative Code Section 520-2-2-.03(2)(k) library cards for minors under the age of 18 must require parental approval before a minor's card is permitted to checkout materials from the library's adult sections. - Teens and Juveniles may be granted cards with access to all collections only if the parent/guardian of the child first signs a waiver that permits access. - A charge of \$2.50 will be assessed for the replacement of lost or damaged cards.
 Patrons must present picture IDs to receive a replacement card.